Perper-net/Perper_ZKRollupBlockchain/README.md

 ## 🤝 Join the Movement

 We believe in the power of community.
 As we embark on this journey to reshape the blockchain landscape, we invite enthusiasts, developers, and visionaries to join us.
-Your contribution today can make you a part of the core coding team, and based on your engagement, you'll be rewarded with future blockchain tokens.
+Your contributions today could earn you a place in the core coding team, and based on your engagement, you'll be rewarded with future blockchain tokens.

 ### Features

 - zkRollups: Harnessing the power of zkRollups to batch multiple transactions, ensuring reduced gas costs and heightened throughput.
 - Ethereum Compatibility: Crafted to seamlessly integrate with the Ethereum Virtual Machine (EVM).

-20-Minute Block Time
+- Nonce & Merkle Trees: Incorporating nonce for block connectivity and Merkle trees for streamlined data management.
-Leveraging the power of zkRollups, all transactions on the Perper ZKRollup Blockchain are processed almost instantly, ensuring a seamless user experience.
+- 20-Minute Block Time: Leveraging the power of zkRollups, all transactions on the Perper ZKRollup Blockchain are processed almost instantly, ensuring a seamless user experience.
 However, to make these transactions visible on the blockchain, there's a consistent 20-minute interval between block submissions.
 This design choice is rooted in our vision to keep transaction fees extremely low.
 By batching multiple transactions and submitting them at regular intervals, we can drastically reduce the cost per transaction, making the blockchain more accessible and affordable for all users.

-- Nonce & Merkle Trees: Incorporating nonce for block connectivity and Merkle trees for streamlined data management.

 ## Getting Started